cincanproject/tools/cincan-tool.md

-You can then invoke the actual too using sub command 'run', For example, if you have file `myfile.pcap`, the following command should give you JSON-formatted output from `tshark`:
+You can then invoke the actual too using sub command 'run', For example, if you have file `myfile.pcap`, the following command should give you JSON-formatted output from 'tshark':

     % cincan run cincan/tshark -r ^myfile.pcap -Tjson

-Please note that the `^`-character is a __required prefix__ for a file given in command line, as it marks which parameters are actually files.
+Please note that the __`^`-character is a required prefix__ for a file given in command line, as it marks which parameters are actually files.
 This information is required to upload the required files into Docker container before running the actual tool.